ntamas/cl1/doc/cytoscape/index.rst

 ====================

-Cluster ONE installs itself into the Plugins menu of Cytoscape under a submenu named Cluster ONE.
+Cluster ONE installs itself into the Plugins menu of Cytoscape under a submenu named **Cluster ONE**.
 This submenu has the following items:

 **Start**
     Shows the `control panel`_ of Cluster ONE, which is the main entry